elixir-carbon/carbon/README.md

 ## Roadmap

-We are using carbon in production already, we have plans for Carbon some of the stuff in pipeline:
+We are using carbon in production already, we have big plans for Carbon, here is a short list of the stuff in pipeline:

 - [x] mailers for welcome,signup,reset emails
 - [ ] generators for migration, controllers, views, models, mailers